TannerGabriel/discord-bot/README.md

 ### Changing the status

-You can change the status of your discord bot by editing the `activity` and `activityType` variables inside of the `config.json` file. `activityType` needs to be set to an integer with the following [options](https://discord-api-types.dev/api/discord-api-types-v10/enum/ActivityType).
+You can change the status of your discord bot by editing the `activity` and `activityType` variables inside the `config.json` file. `activityType` needs to be set to an integer with the following [options](https://discord-api-types.dev/api/discord-api-types-v10/enum/ActivityType).

+### Changing the default volume

+The default volume can be adjusted by changing the volume variable inside the `config.json` file.
+If you only want to adjust the volume for a single song/playlist instead, use the volume command instead.

 ### Starting the application